dvob/k8s-wasm/k8s/api-server/README.md

 crane push _output/release-images/amd64/kube-apiserver.tar dvob/kube-apiserver:magic-example
 ```

-For more information on how to run a custom build of the API-Server see [here](../../docs/setup.md).

 Now you have to run the API-Server with the following options to enable our own MagicAuthenticator, MagicAuthorizer, and MagicAdmissionController:
 ```
 --magic-auth